 ORDER OF BUSINESS

 SECTION 1.
-At membership meetings of the Association in which business is to be transacted, the order of business, so far as the character and nature of the meeting may permit, shall be as follows:
+At general membership meetings of the Association in which business is to be transacted, the order of business, so far as the character and nature of the meeting may permit, shall be as follows:

 Minutes of the last meeting.